-At the end of the 1950s, Kees joines the Dutch Informal Group.
+At the end of the 1950s, Kees joines the Dutch Informa Group.
 Other members of this group are Armando, Jan Schoonhoven and Jan Hendrikse.
 Afterwards he is indirectly involved in the Dutch Zero movement.
-He also becomes a member of the Posthoorngroup, Pulchri Studio and the ‘Haagse Kunstkring’.
+He also becomes a member of the Posthoorngroup, Pulchri Studio and the The Hague Art Circle.

-In 1963 Kees receives the Talens Prize, in 1964 the important Jacob Maris Prize, in 1966 the Wedgwood Prize and in 1969 in Ostend the Europe Prize.
+In 1963 Kees receives the Talens Prize, in 1964 the important Jacob Maris Prize, in 1966 the Wedgwood Prize and the Europe Prize in Ostend in 1969.

-Kees quickly goes his own way.
+Kees quickly soon goes his own way.
 His early work is characterized by the absence of figurative elements.
 These paintings are made up of contrasting white and black parties.
-In the sixties he gives a sensation with his ‘sports paintings’ with topics such as boxing, horse races, cycling and motor sport.
+In the sixties he brings about a sensation with his ‘sports paintings’ with topics such as boxing, horse races, cycling and motor sport.
 These paintings often have a large size and are characterized by a virtuoso paint treatment.
-His travels to Africa and America (1966-1967) and Africa (1972) lead to exotic paintings.
+His travels to America (1966-1967) and Africa (1972) lead to exotic paintings.

 Color and shape are important for Kees.
 The choice of the subject is less important to him.
-‘I do not want to work anecdotally, do not tell stories in paint’, Kees says once.
+‘I do not want to work anecdotally, do not tell stories in paint’, Kees once says.

 In 1985 Kees dies in a hospital in The Hague at the age of 56.
 Works by his hand belong to the collections of the Boymans van Beuningen Museum in Rotterdam, the Gemeentemuseum The Hague and the Stedelijk Museum Amsterdam.